cdaekim/Breast-Cancer-Binary-Logistic-Regression/README.md

 # Breast-Cancer-Binary-Logistic-Regression
-Using Excel, Solver, and Real-Statistics Add-In to predict breast cancer.
+Using Excel, Solver, and Real-Statistics add-in to predict malignancy and benignity of a tumor.

 __Introduction__